gabrieliUNC/ML-Loan-Prediction/README.md

 # Loan Prediction Machine Learning
-## Implementation and Data for the [Loan Prediction Paper](https://github.com/gabrieliUNC/ML-Loan-Prediction-Paper)
+This is the implementation and data for the [Loan Prediction Paper](https://github.com/gabrieliUNC/ML-Loan-Prediction-Paper)